-We have developed a new system that we like to call ‘managed subjectivity’.
+We have developed a new system for the Awards that we like to call ‘managed subjectivity’.
 This idea accepts that chocolate judging is a matter of taste, and that personal sensorial aspects such as flavour are paramount, but uses a scoring system that helps guide judges on exactly what mark means what.
 This is all based on the work and suggestions of Seventy% reviewer Alex Rast, using ideas originally developed for the Seventy% review section.

 The system identifies key areas in the assessment of a chocolate sample and assigns marks out of five for each of those.
 For example, for filled chocolates, we consider:

 Each of these receives a mark out of five, with a weighting towards a 100% total.
 We don’t just leave judges to each make their own and probably different interpretation of say, what ‘4’ means though.
 We give guidance statements for each mark that help judges quickly and consistently decide which mark is appropriate.

 The idea is that all judges will have more or less the same meaning for a mark of ‘4’ and that once judges are used to the system, they can quickly mark each product.